TelegraphCreative/abodu-fed/site/content/pages/1.why-backyard-living/index.md

   two_column_content_grid__list:
     -
       type: two_column_content_grid__list--items
       two_column_content_grid__list--item--copy: 'We''re not the only company who can build an ADU - a general contractor will be happy to do that for you.
 But first you''ll need to make multiple decisions around design, architecture and engineering.
-That process is painful, but we''ve done all of that for you.
-Abodu builds you a product that you''ll be proud to have in your backyard.'
+That process is painful, but we''ve already gone to through the trouble to design a perfect backyard home.
+You''ll be proud to have an Abodu in your backyard.'
       two_column_content_grid__list--item--button:
         url: /product
         text: 'Our Products'
-      '#hidden': true
+      '#hidden': false
     -
       type: two_column_content_grid__list--items
       two_column_content_grid__list--item--copy: 'Abodu''s process is simple, fast and transparent, at a price that is extremely competitive with traditional contractors.
 We will only be in your backyard for 2 weeks, instead of 4-8 months.'
       two_column_content_grid__list--item--button:
         url: /service
         text: 'Our Services'
-      '#hidden': false
+      '#hidden': true
   two_column_content_grid__heading: 'How We''ll Help'
   two_column_content_grid__subheading: '“Why Abodu?”'
 photo_with_content_block__fields: